 During the colder months, individuals with joint conditions may experience an exacerbation of their symptoms.
 Some of the most common signs of winter joint pain include:

-- Stiffness and aches in the joints, particularly after periods of inactivity or exposure to cold temperatures
+- Stiffness and aches in the joints, particularly after periods of inactivity or exposure to cold temperatures.

-- Reduced mobility, making everyday activities more challenging
+- Reduced mobility, making everyday activities more challenging.

-- Muscle weakness around the joints, resulting from reduced physical activity during winter
+- Muscle weakness around the joints, resulting from reduced physical activity during winter.

-- Increased sensitivity to pain, as dehydration and cold weather can make joints feel more painful than usual
+- Increased sensitivity to pain, as dehydration and cold weather can make joints feel more painful than usual.

 Tips to Manage and Prevent Joint Pain in Winter

 Winter can be a challenging time for those who suffer from joint pain.
-However, there are several ways to manage and prevent joint pain during the winter months.
+However, there are several evidence-based ways to manage and prevent joint pain during the winter months.

-1. Eat Healthy
+1. Eat Healthy (Focus on Anti-Inflammatory Foods)

-2. Stay Active
+2. Stay Active (Prioritize Low-Impact Exercise)

 3. Stay Hydrated